How to reduce decision fatigue as a digital nomad

 2. Eliminate as many places as you can from your travel list

-If you don't like chopsticks just don't ever go to Asia, make life easy for yourself.
-Hate Spanish language? great, you just saved yourself having to ever go to Mexico, South America and Spain.
+If you don't like chopsticks, just don't ever go to Asia, make life easy for yourself.
+Hate the Spanish language?
+Great, you just saved yourself having to ever go to Mexico, South America, and Spain.
+Don't like American culture?
+Even better, as that removes the US and maybe Mexico from the equation.

-You don't need to travel the whole world, go where you want based on your likes and needs (e.g. fast internet, good air quality, low chance of being kidnapped).
+You don't need to travel the whole world, go where you want based on your likes and needs (e.g. fast internet, good air quality, low chance of being kidnapped, great tacos).

-If you are like me and love spicy Mexican food, had a dream of becoming a luchador at some point in your life, really liked Guacamelee! videogame then maybe you will have to go to Mexico.
+If you are a bit like me and love spicy Mexican food, had a dream of becoming a luchador at some point in your life then maybe you will have to go to Mexico.

-Protip: if are you tempted to go to Los Angeles just play GTA V, it's nearly identical.
+Pro Tip: if are you tempted to go to Los Angeles, just play GTA V; it's hard to find a difference.

 3. Rent for at least a month

 If you are renting primarily on Airbnb you can save both money and time having to make another decision by renting for a longer period.
-After staying a month in a place you don't like that much you will be more careful with your future choices.
+This comes at a risk that you will stay somewhere longer than you would like but after staying a month in a place like that you will be more careful with your future choices.

 4. Resist any FOMO